-When menu substitutions or accommodations for a student with life-threatening food allergies are outside of the meal pattern, a statement from a state licensed healthcare professional, such as a physician, is required.
-Refer to the manual Accommodating Children with Disabilities in the School Meal Programs: Guidance for School Food Service Professionals on the USDA website (https://www.fns.usda.gov/2017-edition-accommodating-childrendisabilities-school-meal-programs) for information on the required content of the medical statement.
+When meal modifications for a student with food allergies are outside of the meal pattern, a statement from a State licensed healthcare professional or registered dietitian is required.
+A State licensed healthcare professional is defined as an individual authorized to write medical prescriptions under State law.
+Registered dietitians are allowed to submit medical statements for meal modifications for students with disabilities even if they do not have a State license.
+Refer to the manual Accommodating Children with Disabilities in the School Meal Programs: Guidance for School Food Service Professionals on the USDA website for information on the required content of the medical statement.

-If there is uncertainty about the statement, or if it does not provide enough information, contact the household or healthcare professional (as permitted by the family) for clarification.
+If there is uncertainty about the statement, or if it does not provide enough information, contact the household or State licensed healthcare professional or registered dietitian (as permitted by the family) for clarification.
 However, clarification of the medical statement should not delay the child nutrition department from providing a meal modification.
 Child nutrition staff should follow the portion of the medical statement that is clear and unambiguous to the greatest extent possible while obtaining the additional information or amended statement.

 When planning menus for children with peanut allergies, consider current food choices offered to determine if a reimbursable meal can be selected from foods offered that do not contain peanuts.
-This approach will minimize the need to prepare special recipes or to make menu substitutions.
+This approach will minimize the need to prepare special recipes or to make meal modifications.
 Child nutrition staff should always carefully read labels, even for foods that generally do not contain peanuts.
 The following chart lists common menu items that may be used as safe alternatives to items that contain peanuts.